VoidGroupNL/mkcert/README.md

-# MKCERT \- A NPM package to generate ca / dns ssl certificates
+# MKCERT \- A NPM package to generate ssl certificates
 Version